Chapter 1:

 “At least there’s nobody around.”

-At this point Hilda had already experienced isolation in an empty room before as part of her training; being alone with the wild was hardly a punishment.
+At this point Hilda had already experienced isolation as a part of her training, it wasn’t like it was a bother.

-No, what truly annoyed her was the statue of the gryphon with a large talisman set in its forehead situated right in the middle of the room.
+All that truly annoyed her was the statue of the gryphon with a large talisman in the form of a gem with ornate carvings set in its forehead, situated right in the middle of the room.

 “Child, go and protect the seal of the gryphon.
 You only need to protect it for a week.
 Then we will return to judge you.”

-It wasn't like gryphons, who were known to be wondrous creatures, didn't have their place in the Church of the Goddess.
+It wasn't like gryphons, known to be wondrous creatures, didn't have their place in the Church of the Goddess.

 The etching on its wings was jagged and evil-looking, its claws and talons were digging right into its perch, and its beak seemed like it could prick blood.